top of page

 18 “They do not look at God with reverence.”
 [Psalms 36:1]

 19 We all know that everything [written] in the Law applies to those who are living under the requirements of the Law [the Jewish people], in order to stop all human excuses and bring the whole world [including the Jews] under God’s judgment.
-[The passages I just quoted from the Law indicate that the Jews, who live under the Law, fail in observing it.
+[The passages from the Law indicate that the Jews, who live under the Law, fail in observing it.
 So, having the Law does not justify the Jews.
 Rather it makes clear they do not do any better in pleasing God than the non-Jews.]
 20 For no one is righteous in your sight [Psalms 143:2], [not even seeking] to follow what the Law requires.
 Rather, the Law causes us to recognize sin.
 [The purpose of the Law is to reveal sin and our sinfulness.
 It was never designed to make us righteous.]

 Righteousness through faith in Jesus